-All low-level concerns should be recorded in writing by the designated safeguarding lead (or her deputy).
+All low-level concerns should be recorded in writing by the DSL.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.